ATVs keep trail open

 That morning we had hiked to what we thought was the wilderness boundary (unmarked) and back, past a spaghetti network of roads at Low Gap.
 The old route was difficult to follow and had not been cut out in years; we followed machine tracks probably made by local hunters around large blowdowns or unworkable patches of rhododendron.
 ATVs in wilderness (officially not allowed) kept the route on Stone Mountain ridge open.

 This very scenic trail began so well.
 We had started at Cave Springs Campground (closed for the season, so we left our car at the gate and hiked from the main road) at noon the day before.
 Morning rain was clearing off, leaving wet leaves on the road and Appalachian fall beauty in foliage around us.
-Trailhead was confusing but we found a wilderness kiosk and trail climbing along the campground “swimming pool,” a dammed up drainage, breached for the season.
-Stone steps and wide trail for first mile; leaves on slick wet steps actually were appreciated.
+The trailhead was confusing but we found a wilderness kiosk and trail climbing along the campground “swimming pool,” a dammed up drainage, breached for the season.
+The wide trail ascended on wet, slick stone steps for the first mile; leaves actually were appreciated.
 We took the turnoff to Cave Springs Overlook, a fancy earthen dais with a view of Powell valley below.

-Trail narrowed and began switchbacks on attractive multi-colored carpet of golds, bright yellows, magenta, bronze brown, rust, yellow and red striped, saddle and tan leaves.
+The trail narrowed and began switchbacks on an attractive multi-colored carpet of gold, bright yellow, magenta, bronze brown, rust, yellow and red striped, saddle and tan leaves.
 Long green ferns along the trail provided a nice contrast with yellow and red leaves remaining high on the tall thin trees above us.
 A neon orange juvenile Eastern Newt slithered under a pile of leaves and disappeared.
 David noted the skid marks of a spooked deer ahead of us on the trail.

-Lights twinkled in Powell River Valley 1500 feet below; tangerine sunset colors against grey remnant storm clouds; a sliver moon rose above the light show.
+Lights twinkled in Powell River Valley 1500 feet below.
+A tangerine sunset splashed color against grey remnant storm clouds; a sliver moon rose above the light show.
 I awoke at 4 a.m. to white luminance beneath our ridge.
 The fog filled Powell Valley all morning but broke off to bright sun by the time we returned to Olinger.

 (The blowdown we found on Stone Mountain Trail were cleared and trail opened to the ridge in 2019 according to Forest Service.)